reactive-python/reactpy-django/docs/src/reference/components.md

 The contents of this `#!python iframe` is handled entirely by traditional Django view rendering.
 While this solution is compatible with more views than `#!python view_to_component`, it comes with different limitations.

-Compatible with [Function Based Views](https://docs.djangoproject.com/en/dev/topics/http/views/) and [Class Based Views](https://docs.djangoproject.com/en/dev/topics/class-based-views/).
-These views can be sync or async.
+Compatible with sync or async [Function Based Views](https://docs.djangoproject.com/en/dev/topics/http/views/) and [Class Based Views](https://docs.djangoproject.com/en/dev/topics/class-based-views/).

 !!!
 Warning "Pitfall"